acse-ca348154/edizferit.github.io/_pages/about.md

 ---

 <p align="justify">
 I love combining mathematics and software with my engineering knowledge.
-That's why I want to work on interdisciplinary research and projects that include these domains, such as computational modeling with machine learning, control and optimization.
+That's why I want to work on interdisciplinary research and projects that include these domains, such as computational modeling, machine learning, control and optimization.
 I also like to learn programming and computer tools that help me update this website and create content, such as Html, CSS, and I try to improve my coding skills in Python for data science and machine learning.
 </p>

 <p align="justify">
-In my spare time, I like to do almost all kinds of sports, such as tennis, basketball, and football.
-At my university, I participated in hobby clubs such as dance, mountaineering, and skiing.
-My true passion is nature sports, where I feel the freedom and the beauty of the world entirely.
-I have been doing kitesurf since 2015 and became an instructor over the years.
-In the Summer of 2020, I worked as a kitesurf instructor in Izmir, Turkey, where I enjoyed teaching kitesurf to many people coming from all over the world.
-Also, I founded a surfing community at my university at the beginning of Fall 2022 to introduce this sport to more people and enjoy surfing activities together.
+In my spare time, I enjoy participating in a wide range of sports, including tennis, basketball, and football.
+At my university, I engaged in various hobby clubs, such as dance, mountaineering, and skiing.
+My true passion lies in outdoor sports, particularly those that allow me to connect with nature and experience the world's beauty.
+In 2015, I started practicing kitesurfing and progressed to become an instructor over time.
+In the summer of 2020, I worked as a kitesurfing instructor in Izmir, Turkey, where I had the opportunity to teach people from different parts of the globe.
+Furthermore, I established a surfing community at my university in the fall of 2022 to introduce this exhilarating sport to more individuals and enjoy surfing together.
 </p>